 This article was originally published by our friends at DBPR.

 We asked some of the leading buying agents whether we are increasingly buying/selling luxury homes off market.
 David Lee, Head of Sales at Pastor Real Estate, told us that “higher value properties (typically above £10m) are often launched to the market discreetly– with no advertising at all.

 These off market properties have no online visibility.
 This is mainly to provide discretion for both the buyer and seller and is particularly true at the moment where homes are taking a lot longer to sell and vendors are cautious to avoid properties look stale on line.
-Buying agents are skilled at finding such properties; linking buyers and sellers together through their own network of contacts.
+Buying agents are skilled at finding such properties on behalf of family offices; linking buyers and sellers together through their own network of contacts.

 Managed by Brokers